How can you protect yourself from monkeypox?

-The number of confirmed cases of the monkeypox, a virus related to smallpox that is typically limited to Africa, is growing - particularly in Europe and North America, which has prompted the WHO on Saturday to declare a global health emergency over the outbreak.
+The number of confirmed cases of monkeypox, a virus related to smallpox that is typically limited to Africa, is growing - particularly in Europe and North America, which has prompted the World Health Organization (WHO) on July 23 to declare a global health emergency over the outbreak.

 Although health professionals across the globe stress the risk to the general population is low, it is important to know how monkeypox spreads and what you can do to protect yourself from infection.